How to Use Anki: A Powerful Tool For MCAT Review

 Written By: Madeline Zamzow, Blueprint MCAT Tutor

 Due to its complexity, it is important to prep for the MCAT in the most efficient way possible.
 Self-testing and spaced repetition are two study strategies that are frequently considered to be highly effective.
-These two strategies are the basis of the flashcard application Anki and help explain why it shines as an MCAT preparation tool.
+These two strategies are the basis of the Anki flashcard app and help explain why it shines as an MCAT preparation tool.

 While the spaced repetition feature is at the core of the Anki flashcard platform, Anki also has other features that make creating and studying flashcards a breeze.
 These include synchronization across multiple devices, high levels of customization, the ability to embed media such as audio clips, images, and videos into your flashcards, and a large number of add-ons that can further facilitate studying.
 Even better, Anki is completely free to use on desktop and Android!